 When a heavily accented descending phrase played with extremely forced by the violins is on the verge of reaching closure, the anticipated cadences aborted while the unexpected return of the movements opening section wrenched out of dreams of Central delight, we awaken to the lugubrious strains of the Verity and rhythmic motto.

 It feels as if the bottom just fell out of the music, and we are left at the ground floor with the introduction.
 It is also an unusual but not unprecedented deviation from standard sonata form, using the introduction as its own Quasar recapitulation, which also functions as a transition to the reprise of the first theme.
 A string bass replaces the tenor horn on the opening themes falling out of rhythm, and the theme continues on trombones, accompanied by the Verity and motto rhythm.
-After a few measures, the tenor horn reappears, playing not only its own distorted tomb, but the expositions first theme as well. shuttering thrusts of string tremeloes chill the atmosphere, trombones and their own inverted version of the tenor horn theme.
+After a few measures, the tenor horn reappears, playing not only its own distorted tomb but the exposition’s first theme as well. shuttering thrusts of string Tremeloes chill the atmosphere, trombones, and their own inverted version of the tenor horn theme.
 Then the tenor horn begins to wander off into the realm of the third theme, with its passionate yearning phrase on sequentially rising eighths, as the tempo presses forward.
-Origins and trombones pull back mightily on a dynamic phrase from the tenor horn theme that moves to a stirring climax, out of which high winds and violins wax rhapsodic, over the Der tag ist schön motif from the third theme, the harmony cadences to be major only to plunge back into the minor.
-The music seems to truly long for a sureness tog, a bright day at this critical moment, a desire that will not be fulfilled until the finale, violins abruptly if not rudely shunt this passionate music aside with a brace of treatment of the tenor horn theme over the variety and rhythm in low strings.
+Origins and trombones pull back mightily on a dynamic phrase from the tenor horn theme that moves to a stirring climax, out of which high winds and violins wax rhapsodic, over the Der tag ist schön motive from the third theme, the harmony cadences to be major only to plunge back into the minor.
+The music seems to truly long for a sureness tag, a bright day at this critical moment, a desire that will not be fulfilled until the finale, violins abruptly if not rudely shunt this passionate music aside with a brace of treatment of the tenor horn theme over the variety and rhythm in low strings.
 Now the tenor horn returns with the second part of its theme, incorporating the devil’s dance motif, as during the introduction.
 The chorale subject combines with the tenor horn theme, as the tonality drifts toward G major.
 Once again, the voluptuous third theme intercedes passionately in violins.
-The tonality seems headed for A major but will devolve to E major, as hints of the Marshall second theme enter in the trumpet on the inverted variant of its opening data rhythmic figure, which is extended by woodwinds into the sequentially ascending triplets that close the first subject.
+The tonality seems headed for A major but will devolve to E major, as hints of the martial second theme enter in the trumpet on the inverted variant of its opening data rhythmic figure, which is extended by woodwinds into the sequentially ascending triplets that close the first subject.
 The pace begins to accelerate only to hold back yet again as if heading toward the same climax that was so abruptly halted by the reprise of the introduction only moments before.
 This time closure is reached on strongly accented descending sixteenths and the violins that fall from a great height, as trumpets mightily assert the rising dotted rhythmic figure, like a clarion call, hailing the advent of the recapitulation.
 Let’s listen from the passage just described, where the third theme enters forcefully in violins.

 Brass and cellos begin the recapitulation with an augmented version of the first theme and E major set against the galloping variant of the Verity and motto rhythm.
 As this theme is further developed, a motif in dotted rhythm from the introduction predominates in the base.
 Since the second theme starts with essentially the same rhythmic figure, repetition and development of this common element creates confusion between the two themes.
 A powerful elongated variation of the first theme, then follows in a way to your tempo, with overlapping canonic imitation with the bass strings.
 The combination of the dark a minor tonality, and the shivering string Tremeloes lends a sinister quality to the swaggering first theme.
 Soon this theme returns in its original form, with fragments of the second theme in winds.
 Brass enters on a weak beat, with a mighty statement of the first theme, while violins play the second part of that theme, with its galloping rhythm and quarter note triplets, resembling a trumpet tattoo.